 Go

 Version 1.5.2 of piecepackr comes with built-in configurations for Go boards and stones in a variety of colors and sizes via the game_systems() function.
-Here are some example diagrams for a game of Multi-player go:
+Here is an example diagram for a game of Multi-player go:

 library("piecepackr")